tdenn21/portfolio-project/README.md

-# Portfolio Project
+## Portfolio Project

-This is a portfolio website project created as part of the Udacity Front-End Web Developer course.
+This is a portfolio website project created as part of the Udacity Front-End Web Developer Nanodegree.
 It includes a professional introduction, featured projects, and links to my resume and GitHub profile.

 ## Features